vert-x3/vertx-maven-service-factory/README.md

 The list of remote repositories can be configured using the `vertx.maven.remoteRepos` system property - this should contain a space separated list of urls to the remote repositories.

-The default valus is `https://repo.maven.apache.org/maven2/ https://oss.sonatype.org/content/repositories/snapshots/`
+The default value is `https://repo.maven.apache.org/maven2/ https://oss.sonatype.org/content/repositories/snapshots/`

 ### Programmatically